Waiʻanapanapa State Park

 Waiʻanapanapa State Park is a 122 acre state park in Hana, on the island of Maui, in Hawaii.
 It is located at the end of Waiʻanapanapa Road off Hana Highway at mile marker 32, 53 mi east of Kahului, Maui.
 Waiʻanapanapa means "glistening fresh water" in the Hawaiian language, referring to nearby fresh water streams and sparkling pools.
 The camp offers camping facilities, including a small lawn where campers may pitch a tent, and a public bathroom nearby.

-Tide pools at the park turn red several times of a year.
-Scientists state that it is due to the arrival of small shrimp, however local folklore says it is the blood of Popoaleae, a mythical princess who was murdered in a nearby lava tube by her husband, Chief Ka'akea.
+The anchialine tide pools at the park turn red several times a year due to the arrival of shrimp species like Halocaridina rubra (ʻōpaeʻula) and Metabetaeus lohena.
+Local folklore says it is the blood of Popoaleae, a mythical princess who was murdered in a nearby lava tube cave by her husband, Chief Kaʻakea.

 Natural features

 The black volcanic sand beach is a highlight at this state park in Maui, Hawaii, but there's plenty more to see, including freshwater caves, water tubes, anchialine pools, and a natural stone arch.
 Wildlife is abundant, and on any given day you might see an incredible seabird colony or watch the park's tide pools turn crimson with the arrival of thousands of tiny shrimp.